-Title Description Cooperio I. The travelling restriction regulations are softened quickly because of the year law pass of Scenario I: Rapid - The travelling restriction regulations are softened quickly because of the very low pace of spreading COVID-19 development - Current home-based activities on weekends are replaced by city-based activities towards - People use bus, bicycle and walking as a mean of movement inside cities thanks to the sustainable appropriate climatic conditions and few precipitations in July and August Travel & - Public and private sectors encourage people to do cultural activities e.g. by giving Tourism promotion on cinema tickets, theatre, restaurant, etc.
+Title Description Scenario I: Rapid development towards sustainable The travelling restriction regulations are softened quickly because of the very low pace of spreading COVID-19 Current home-based activities on weekends are replaced by city-based activities People use bus, bicycle and walking as a mean of movement inside cities thanks to the appropriate climatic conditions and few precipitations in July and August Travel & - Public and private sectors encourage people to do cultural activities e.g. by giving Tourism promotion on cinema tickets, theatre, restaurant, etc.